Online Local Advertising for Small Businesses: How Neighbors Find You Online

 Best for: Every local business (no exceptions).
 It gives a foundation for all other local ads.

-Local marketing works best when your website, ads, and content clearly tell Google — and customers — where you are and who you serve.
+Online marketing for local businesses works best when your website, ads, and content clearly tell Google — and customers — where you are and who you serve.
 Here are a few practices that help with that.

 Local intent keywords are phrases people use when they’re ready to act — usually including: